SourceTheme-i18n/Source/README.md

 # Source-i18n

-This is a fork of the https://github.com/TryGhost/Source theme to add translations.
+:warning: This is a fork of the https://github.com/TryGhost/Source theme to add translations.
-Only translations are accepted as pull/merge-requests.
+Only translations are accepted as pull/merge-requests. :warning:

 For other changes, please propose your change to the upstream: https://github.com/TryGhost/Source